micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 ###### 1
-And Hannah prayed and said: "My heart rejoices in the Lord; My [^a]horn is exalted in the Lord. [^b]I smile at my enemies, Because I rejoice in Your salvation.
+And Hannah prayed and said: "My heart rejoices in the Lord; My horn is exalted in the Lord.
+I smile at my enemies, Because I rejoice in Your salvation.

 ###### 2
 "No one is holy like the Lord, For _there is_ none besides You, Nor _is there_ any rock like our God.